Gaturu/Gaturu.io/_posts/2025-08-06-AWS Free Accont.md

 # AWS Free Tier 2025: How it Works (Step By Step On How to Sign Up!)

-**Major AWS Free Tier overhaul (July 15, 2025): What’s new, why it matters, and how to create your Free Tier account.**
+**Major AWS Free Tier overhaul (July 15, 2025): What’s new, why it matters, and how to create your Own Free Tier account.**

 ---